Is Drupal a good CMS for Education organizations?

 Rich digital experience

-Drupal is able to integrate an ever-growing list of functionalities—digital asset management, social media integration, chatbots, forums, calendars, e-commerce—onto its platform, making it an engaging on-line learning environment.
-The modular architecture of Drupal makes the adding of user experience modules easy.
+Drupal is able to integrate an ever-growing list of functionalities—digital asset management, social media integration, chatbots, forums, calendars, e-commerce—onto its platform, making it an engaging online learning environment.

 Extensibility